b4kura/englishNOW-landing-page/README.md

 # englishNOW-landing-page
- a landing page for a ficticional english school
+ a landing page for a fictional english school